-? identify voter turnout as a notable barrier to minority representation in local politics, and argue that a move to district elections would substantially decrease minority underrepresentation and boost minority participation.
-Beyond descriptive representation, Schaffner, Rhodes and La Raja (2020) find that Black and Latino voters receive much better ideological representation when they make up a very significant share of the electorate.
-These findings are supported by Fraga (2018)'s theory of electoral influence, which suggests that minority voters turn out to vote at higher rates in places where they form a substantial share of the potential electorate and can therefore control election outcomes.
-Fraga's model provides compelling evidence to use minority turnout as a measure to gauge minority electoral influence.
-To support this model, Fraga's main measure of interest is the turnout gap between a given minority group and the white population in a jurisdiction.
+Hajnal and Trounstine (2007) identify voter turnout as a notable barrier to minority representation in local politics, and argue that a move to district elections would substantially decrease minority underrepresentation and boost minority participation.
+Schaffner, Rhodes, and La Raja (2020) find that Black and Latino voters receive much better ideological representation when they make up a very significant share of the electorate.
+These findings are supported by Fraga's theory (2018) of electoral influence, which suggests that minority voters turn out to vote at higher rates in places where they form a substantial share of the potential electorate and can therefore control election outcomes.
+Fraga's model provides additional compelling evidence to use minority turnout as a measure of minority electoral influence.
+To support this model, Fraga's main measure of interest is the turnout gap between a given minority group and the White population in a jurisdiction.